Distributed Learning with Dependent Samples: Step-stones for Analysis

 \subsection{Error decomposition for DKRR}

-Studying error decomposition for DKRR is well developed in the literature \cite{Chang2017} for i.i.d. samples, where the generalization error is divided into approximation error, sample error and distributed error.
-The approximation error is to quantify the approximation capability of the hypothesis space and the sample error is to describe the stability of DKRR.
-The distributed error, however, is to quantify the limitation of distributed learning and present a restriction to the number of local machines.
+Error decomposition for DKRR is well developed in the literature \cite{Chang2017} for i.i.d. samples, where the generalization error is divided into approximation error, sample error and distributed error.
 The main tool to derive such an error decomposition is the following covariance equality for i.i.d. sequences

 Due to the dependence, the above covariance relation does not hold for strong mixing sequences.
-Our strategy to conquer this challenge is also to utilize different decomposition similar as (\ref{Op-KRR-d1}) and (\ref{Op-KRR-d2}) in two stages of analysis.
+Our strategy to conquer this challenge is to utilize different decomposition similar as (\ref{Op-KRR-d1}) and (\ref{Op-KRR-d2}) in two stages of analysis.
 It follows from \eqref{operator DKRR} that

 Noting

 and

 we have